What Are Energy Vampires? What It Means & How To Manage

-I consider myself enormously fortunate to have people in my life who shared my enthusiasm and gave me heartfelt support.
-But there were also people who did not.
+I consider myself enormously fortunate to have people in my life who shared my enthusiasm and give me heartfelt support.
+But have also been people who don't do so.

 - There is the blamer, who lays blame on everyone else without ever taking any responsibility.

 - The guilt trippers use shame to get what they want.

 - Jealous bees can never genuinely feel happiness for anyone else.

 - Then there are the insecure ones, who pull others down to their level of low self-esteem.

 - The fun haters seem unable to embrace joy.
 The bullies stomp on the little guys to elevate their egos.

 - The Debbie downers, the whiners, the short-tempers, the gossipers, the drama queens, and the list goes on…

 Whatever form they take, energy vampires have one thing in common: They cannot create or sustain their own life force in any positive manner.
 So they latch on and feed off on others, slowly sucking the life out of them.

 The thing is, relationships are always an exchange of energy.
 People either uplift us… or they don’t.
 In order to continue to stay and do our best, it's important safeguard our physical, emotional, and mental energy.